ku-sldg/plih/_simple/2-Testing-AE.md

 Now that we can generate arbitrary `AE` values, we can start our testing.
 Like many things in Haskell, once the preparatory work is done, using what we built is rather simple.

 Before we can run QuickCheck, we need to determine what it is we're going to test for.
 For a traditional test case, we provide an input and an expected output.
 QuickCheck performs *random testing* meaning that we need to express correctness in terms of an unknown test case.
-We can't simply find `eval n` and compare it to a known value.
+We can't find `eval n` and compare it to a known value.

-Let's first look at our parser for some ideas.
+Let's first look at our parser for ideas.
 If the parser and pretty printer are working correctly, pretty printing an `AE` structure and parsing the result, should give us the same `AE` structure.
 Formally:

 $$\forall t:AE \cdot (parseAE\; (pprint\; t)) == t$$

-To turn this into an input for QuickCheck we simply remove the universal quantifier and pass in a value for $t$.
+To turn this into an input for QuickCheck we remove the universal quantifier and pass in a value for $t$.
 The Haskell representation is:

 ```haskell
 \t -> parseAE (pprint t) == t